Uthmarn/Portfolio/README.md

 # Portfolio
-A landing page showing my portfolio
+A travel guide landing page designed to attract, inform, and convert visitors who are interested in travel experiences